-It’s not well documented how strong a bite force the Sarabi is capable of.
-However, knowing that it is a faction of Mastiff, it’s likely going to pack a punch.
+It’s not well documented how strong a Sarabi’s bite force can be.
+However, knowing that it is a faction of Mastiff, it will likely pack a punch.

-For some reference, the dog that holds the reputation for having the strongest bite force is the Kangal (a Turkish variety of Mastiff), biting down at 743 psi.
+For some reference, the dog with the reputation for having the strongest bite force is the Kangal (a Turkish variety of Mastiff), biting down at 743 psi.
 The Sarabi is very similar in size and physique compared to the Kangal.

-Whichever name you’d like to call it; Sarabi, Persian Mastiff, Iranian Mastiff, or Iranian Shepherd, this is a breed with a long history of working alongside mankind.
-It’s been either fighting alongside its masters or protecting the flock for centuries and hopefully will be doing so for many years to come.
+Whichever name you’d like to call it; Sarabi, Persian Mastiff, Iranian Mastiff, or Iranian Shepherd, this breed has a long history of working alongside mankind.

-But as it stands today, the breed is becoming rather rare by worldwide standards, and unless there’s a concentrated effort to make people more cognizant of their existence, their numbers will continue to decline, which would be a shame.
+But today, the breed is becoming rather rare by worldwide standards.
+Unless there’s a concentrated effort to make people more cognizant of their existence, their numbers will continue to decline, which would be a shame.

-As far as its family is concerned, the only thing that’s dangerous about the breed will generally be its size mixed with its desire to be active, rather than an ugly or dangerous temperament.
+As far as its family is concerned, the only thing dangerous about the Ciobănesc Persian breed will generally be its size mixed with its desire to be active rather than an ugly or dangerous temperament.

-This is a breed that knows no fear, and if a threat is detected, it’s no longer a threat but a target.
-They have been bred for centuries for specific purposes such as guarding, herding, and fighting.
-These instincts can be trained down and subdued, but not erased.
+This breed knows no fear; if a threat is detected, it’s no longer a threat but a target.
+For centuries, they have been bred for specific purposes such as guarding, herding, and fighting.
+These instincts can be trained down and subdued but not erased.

-Sarabi dog a huge, incredibly strong, and intelligent breed, which makes for a seriously dangerous dog if raised neglected, abused, or otherwise untrained.
-Bear in mind, the same is true for any large breed, not just the Sarabi.
+Sarabi dog is a huge, incredibly strong, and intelligent breed, which makes for a seriously dangerous dog if raised, neglected, abused, or otherwise untrained.
+Remember, the same is true for any large breed, not just the Sarabi.

-In the United States, breeders sell them from anywhere between $500 to $1,000.
-However, one must be careful and sniff out the reputation of the breeder.
-The reason being, AKC does not recognize this breed at this time.
-Therefore, if a breeder claims they have AKC papers available, something’s up.
+In the United States, the Sarabi dog’s price is anywhere between $500 to $1,000.
+However, one must be careful and sniff out the breeder’s reputation.
+The reason is that AKC does not recognize this breed at this time.
+Therefore, something’s up if a breeder claims they have AKC papers available.